Asbjørn Midtgaard: Professional career

 After going undrafted in the 2021 NBA draft, Midtgaard signed with the Orlando Magic for the 2021 NBA Summer League.
 He became the first Grand Canyon player since the program entered the NCAA Division I to be invited to the Summer League.

 On 16 August 2021, Midtgaard signed his first professional contract with ZZ Leiden of the BNXT League.
 He was nominated for the BNXT League Most Valuable Player award and ended third in voting.
 Midtgaard earned a spot in the All-BNXT League Dream Team.

-On June 24, 2022, he put pen to paper on a deal with the Crailsheim Merlins of the German Basketball Bundesliga.
+On 24 June 2022 he signed a deal with the Crailsheim Merlins of the German Basketball Bundesliga.
+He wrapped up the 2022-23 campaign, averaging 8.1 points and 4.2 rebounds per game in Bundesliga play.
+On 16 July 2023 Midtgaard was signed by the Antwerp Giants of the BNXT League.
+He attended only one BNXT contest for Antwerp and parted ways with the team on 4 October 2023 after having suffered a knee injury.

 National team career

 Midtgaard represented Denmark at the 2015 FIBA Europe Under-18 Championship Division B in Austria, and averaged 7.3 points and 8.4 rebounds per game.